 So far in 20 years we can count on 2 hands the number of times where the butler felt he had to leave, it is very rare.

-The best thing to do is nip poor behavior in the bud early to avoid it ever getting out of hand.
+The best thing to do is nip poor behaviour in the bud early to avoid it ever getting out of hand.

 If you do ever have to leave an event, feel threatened or insulted, or are unsure about anything while at a booking call us on the out of hours number immediately.
 If you don’t get a response text us and we will respond.

 Naturally, you will be working in and around alcohol and people who are under the influence of alcohol.

 YOU MAY NOT CONSUME ANY ALCOHOL WHAT SO EVER OR BE UNDER THE INFLUENCE OF ALCOHOL AT ANY BUTLERS IN THE BUFF EVENT.

 If you are found to have had even 1 glass of wine, you will be removed from our books immediately and you will not be paid for the work.

 People do the strangest things when they are drunk.
 At parties where too much alcohol has been consumed, personal items and money may be lost or stolen, guests may make complaints that they have been touched in appropriately or worse.

 If the party is made up of friends and acquaintances, it may be tempting to blame any impropriety on the person nobody knows.
 THAT’S YOU.